Presidency of Mauricio Macri: Americas

-After being elected President, Macri received many congratulations from other Latin American Presidents.
+After being elected president, Macri received many congratulations from other Latin American presidents.
 Despite the ruling Workers' party having supported Daniel Scioli during the campaign, Brazilian President Dilma Rousseff congratulated Macri and invited him to a state visit "as soon as possible", while she was also set to attend Macri's inauguration as president.
 The pair have favored improving bilateral relations between the two countries, as well as strengthening the Mercosur trade bloc.

 The Chilean President, Michelle Bachelet, contacted Macri by phone and spoke about the importance for both countries of maintaining the spirit of cooperation, integration and development which characterizes their common history and the importance of further work for Latin America.

 Juan Manuel Santos expressed "Congratulations to Mauricio Macri for his victory in presidential elections in Argentina.
 Successes in his management.
 It has our full support".

 The President of Ecuador, Rafael Correa, congratulated Macri for his victory and wished him "the best of luck".

 The President of Mexico, Enrique Peña Nieto, stated that "Mexico will work with" Macri's government to strengthen "bilateral relations and the wellbeing of Latin America".

-Peruvian President Ollanta Humala contacted Macri in order to congratulate him on his election victory and point out that the Peruvian Government has "strong will" to strengthen ties with his country, reported the Peruvian Foreign Ministry.
+Peruvian President Ollanta Humala contacted Macri to congratulate him on his election victory and point out that the Peruvian Government has "strong will" to strengthen ties with his country, reported the Peruvian Foreign Ministry.

 Uruguayan president Tabaré Vázquez greeted Macri by telephone and asked him to convey his congratulations to the people of Argentina for the civic maturity demonstrated during the election.